quicwg/base-drafts/draft-ietf-quic-tls.md

 send application data immediately, that is, using a zero round trip setup.

-This document describes how the standardized TLS 1.3 can act a security component of QUIC.
+This document describes how the standardized TLS 1.3 acts a security component of QUIC.
 The same design could work for TLS 1.2, though few of the benefits QUIC provides would be realized due to the handshake latency in versions of TLS prior to 1.3.